andgerashchenko/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-  The purpose of the project is to update the map with additional layers, showing earthquake data in relation to the tectonic plates’ location on the earth and major earthquake ivents with magnitude greater then 4.5.
+  The purpose of the project is to update the map with additional layers, showing earthquake data in relation to the tectonic plates’ location on the earth and major earthquake events with magnitude greater then 4.5.
 Using JavaScript, HTML, Mapbox, Leaflet.
 An interactive map with tooltips available by link - https://andgerashchenko.github.io/Mapping_Earthquakes/

   The map has three levels of togglable data along with three viewing options and illustrates the relationship between the location and frequency of seismic activity and tectonic plates.